Lava-Pals/bl-unofficial-docs/content/index.md

 title: Welcome to the BONELAB Unofficial Docs!
 ---

+> [!INFO] We've moved!
+> This site has been superseded by the new [BONELAB Guide Index](https://lava-pals.github.io/bl-guide-index), and is not being updated.
+All information will remain here indefinitely so that people can continue to reference these pages.
+Come check out or new home though!

 Welcome to BONELAB Unofficial Docs site!
 This is a community ran project that contains information and guides to assist you with creating SDK mods.

 These docs will operate under the assumption that you have a Unity project setup with the [Marrow Extended SDK Maintained](https://github.com/notnotnotswipez/Marrow-ExtendedSDK-MAINTAINED) scripts.